Ecommerce

 Monitor Japan's largest e-commerce marketplace.
 Extract product listings, Super Points pricing, shop intelligence, and search rankings across 370M+ products.

-Our team will work with you to build a custom data extraction solution that meets your specific needs.
+DataWeBot's team will work with you to build a custom ecommerce data extraction solution — covering your target platforms, delivery format, and refresh cadence from day one.

 Email Us